Environmental health indicators and Māori

 Asthma

-• Māori children were 1.6 times as likely to have medicated asthma as non-Māori after adjusting for age and sex.
+• Māori children had a higher asthma prevalence than non-Māori children in 2022/23.
+Māori children were 1.85 times as likely to have medicated asthma as non-Māori children, after adjusting for age and sex.

 Sudden unexpected death in infancy (SUDI)